Code-Institute-Submissions/Dominikwigh-carblog-django/README.md

 9. As a site user, i can Create, read, update and delete posts so that i can manage my content.
 10. As a site user, i can have my own profile page so that i can provide my information.
 11. As a site user, i can edit my settings so that i can update my information in the future.
-12. As a site user i can log in or out of my account so that i can kepp my account secure.
+12. As a site user i can log in or out of my account so that i can keep my account secure.
-13. As a Site user, i can approve or disapprove comments so that i can filter out comments.
+-13.
+As a Site user, i can approve or disapprove comments so that i can filter out comments.
-14. As a Site user, i can add a image to my post so that i have a image with my text.
+-14.
+As a Site user, i can add a image to my post so that i have a image with my text.
-15. As a site user i can delete my account so that users wishing to close can do that.
+-15.
+As a site user i can delete my account so that users wishing to close can do that.
-16. As a site user i can reply to a comment so that i can respond.
+-16.
+As a site user i can reply to a comment so that i can respond.
-17. As a site user i can search for a post so that i can quickly find a post that i am looking.
+-17.
+As a site user i can search for a post so that i can quickly find a post that i am looking.
-18. As a site admin, i can create draft posts so that i can finish writing them later.
+-18.
+As a site admin, i can create draft posts so that i can finish writing them later.
+-19.
+As a owner of a comment i can edit my comment so that i can update my existing comment -20.
+As a owner of a comment i can delete my comment so that i can control removal
 ## Design
 ---
 ### CRUD Functionality